PolSurriel/api-game-trivia/README.md

 3. Click on "Open" and select the `api-game-trivia` directory.
 4. Once the project is imported, IntelliJ should automatically detect and use the Gradle settings.
 5. Right-click on `TriviaApplication.java` and select `Run` to start the server.

-## 🧪 Testing

-Our commitment to quality means we place a heavy emphasis on testing.

-- **Unit Tests**: Located in the `test` directory.
-Run as you would any other Java tests.

 ### Integration Tests